morichtereur/cryptocurrency_analysis_fintech/README.md

 **Project Overview: Cryptocurrency Analysis**

+Introduction
-Welcome to our Data Science Project for the "Seminar Topics in FinTech" course at Erasmus University Rotterdam.
-This project explores the vibrant and evolving domain of cryptocurrencies.
-By analyzing extensive historical data on major digital currencies and comparing these with traditional financial indices like the S&P 500, we aim to uncover deep insights into market trends and asset behaviors.
+- Welcome to our Data Science Project for the "Seminar Topics in FinTech" course at Erasmus University Rotterdam.
+This project delves into the vibrant and constantly evolving world of cryptocurrencies.
+We are committed to analyzing extensive historical data on major digital currencies and comparing these with traditional financial indices like the S&P 500.
+Our aim is to provide deep insights into market trends and asset behaviors, enhancing our understanding of this dynamic financial landscape.

+Crypto Price Prediction Using Wikipedia Sentiment
+- Our innovative approach includes forecasting future Bitcoin prices by integrating historical price data with sentiment analysis derived from Wikipedia edit histories.
+This method focuses on seven key cryptocurrencies, aiming to gauge public sentiment's impact on market movements.

+Machine Learning Application
-Utilizing sophisticated machine learning models, our goal is to predict future movements in the cryptocurrency market, providing valuable perspectives to both academic and financial industry stakeholders.
+- We employ sophisticated machine learning models to predict future movements in the cryptocurrency market.
+These tools are designed to offer valuable insights to stakeholders in both the academic and financial sectors, guiding decisions and strategies in cryptocurrency investments.

+Contact and Collaboration
-For queries or further discussion, feel free to reach out via our project email: 597963mr@eur.nl.
+- We encourage collaboration and are open to discussion regarding our methodologies or results.
+For any inquiries or further discussion, please reach out via our project email: 597963mr@eur.nl.

 **Data Collection**